10, 2003, David Stall of Texas purchased

 there's another reason.
 The

-on the other hand will be a working siren.
-That's to say that it will be repaired,
+on the other hand was to be a working siren.
+That's to say that it was

 painted, and made ready for action.

-intended to make appearances where it will be operated and demonstrated
+intended to make appearances where it would have been operated and demonstrated

 - FULL BLAST!.
 Fairs,